grycap/ec3/doc/source/templates.rst

    matches with the specified pattern ``ec3_if_fail` variable will be ignored.
    The default value is 'None'.

- ``ec3_inherit_from = <string>``
-   Name of the already defined ``system`` from which inherit its characteristics.
-For example, if we have already defined a ``system wn`` where we have specified cpu and os, and we want to change memory only for a new system, instead of writing again the values for cpu and os, we inherit these values from the specified system like ``ec3_inherit_from = system wn``.
-   The default value is 'None'.

 System and network inheritance
 ------------------------------